Strategic reference

 Playbook-led code quality

-Use repeatable engineering playbooks to improve the quality of each slice, not just its audit trail.
+Use repeatable engineering playbooks to improve the quality of each work item, not just its audit trail.

 Future direction